Search

 There are also variations to the extent that someone can be kosher.
 This often is connected to different Jewish communities.
 Some might be more lenient with natural products like kava, while others might require strict certification.
 For example, some may just eat kosher on major holidays, while more orthodox communities typically require all foods to be strictly kosher and have certifications to ensure the process.

-So the question of whether or not kava is kosher is a little complicated.
+So the question of is kava kosher is a little complicated.
 Here are the key takeaways:

-If you are not following a strict kosher rule, kava is kosher
+If you are not following a strict kosher rule, the question of is kava kosher, is yes.

 If you follow a stricter, more orthodox kosher rule, you will want to be sure that the kava your buying has the certified kosher symbol on it.